Hayop Ka!: Plot

 The next day, Iñigo brings Nimfa to a lavish seaside property in Batangas, wanting her to be his secretary for the day.
-Nimfa becomes so enticed by Iñigo, she even gets a nosebleed when he reaches across to buckle her seat belt, thinking he's trying to grope her breasts.
-When he insists that she spend the night, Nimfa calls her friend, a rabbit named Jhermelyn, and asks her to tell Roger that she is staying with her that night.
-After dinner, Nimfa walks in on a shrine of Iñigo's most recent girlfriend, Irene, who dumped him after he had an affair with Marie.
-Nimfa starts to reconsider her feelings towards Iñigo, but after she walks in on him while he's showering, the two become aroused by seeing each other naked and end up having sex.
+Nimfa is enticed by Iñigo.
+When he insists that she spend the night, she calls her friend, a rabbit named Jhermelyn, and asks her to tell Roger that she is staying with her that night.
+After dinner, Nimfa walks in on a shrine to Iñigo's most recent girlfriend, Irene, who dumped him after he had an affair with Marie.
+Nimfa starts to reconsider her feelings towards Iñigo, but after she walks in on him while he's showering, the two become aroused and end up having sex.

 The following day, Iñigo flies with Nimfa back to Manila in a helicopter.
 They visit Iñigo's mother and give her the correct perfume, and Iñigo drives Nimfa back home.
-Roger angrily confronts Nimfa for cheating on him, as Jhermelyn told him that Nimfa was not with her the previous night.
-Nimfa kicks Roger out of the house, feeling that making love to her is all he cares about.
-The day after, Nimfa arranges to meet Iñigo at the high-rise building where he works.
-Roger appears and pummels Iñigo's car, believing Iñigo to be inside it.
-In reality, Iñigo's valet, a frog named Jerry, was the only one in the vehicle.
+Roger angrily confronts Nimfa, after hearing the truth from Jhermelyn.
+Nimfa kicks Roger out of the house, feeling that sex is all he cares about.
+The next day, Nimfa arranges to meet Iñigo at the high-rise building where he works.
+Roger appears and attacks Iñigo's car, believing Iñigo to be inside it, but Iñigo's valet, a frog named Jerry, is the only one in the vehicle.
 Roger is placed in a prison cell, and Nimfa arranges for him to be released.
-She then visits Jerry, who was brought to a hospital.
+She then visits Jerry in hospital.

-Nimfa travels to the countryside for an unannounced visit with her sister Linda and their mother.
-There, she discovers that Linda has not been going to school at all, and is instead raising a baby with her partner Ramil.
-Upset at both the lies and the fact that her sister followed her path, Nimfa abandons her family, returns to Batangas with Iñigo, and sleeps with him again.
-Feeling nauseous the next morning, Nimfa checks in at a hospital and learns that she is nine weeks pregnant.
-As her affair with Iñigo lasted for only three weeks, she realizes that Roger is the baby's father.
-She visits Jhermelyn and is stunned to see Roger coming out of Jhermelyn's shower, indicating they are sleeping together.
-After calling a radio show to talk about her problems, Nimfa visits Iñigo's building.
-Upon seeing him making out with Marie, she and her get into a fierce fight which Nimfa wins.
-When Iñigo suggests they both can share him, she promptly rejects and mercilessly knocks him out of a window.
+Nimfa travels to the countryside for an unannounced visit to her sister Linda and their mother.
+She discovers that Linda has not been going to school at all, and has a child by her partner Ramil.
+Upset at the lies, Nimfa abandons her family, returns to Batangas with Iñigo, and sleeps with him again.
+Feeling nauseous next morning, Nimfa checks in at a hospital and learns that she is nine weeks pregnant.
+As her affair with Iñigo lasted only three weeks, she realizes that Roger is the baby's father.
+She visits Jhermelyn and is stunned to see Roger coming out of Jhermelyn's shower.
+She calls a radio show to talk about her problems, and the show's host makes her rethink her decisions; Nimfa visits Iñigo's building to tell him about her pregnancy.
+Seeing him making out with Marie, the two females get into a fierce fight which Nimfa wins.
+When Iñigo suggests they can share him, she mercilessly knocks him out of a window.

-After leaving the building, a recovered Jerry sees Nimfa and takes her to the stew kiosk for a meal.
-Some time later, Nimfa gives birth to her illegitimate offspring with Roger, and opens up her own sari-sari store.
+After leaving the building, a recovered Jerry sees Nimfa and takes her to the stew kiosk for a meal, where they share some laughs, giving Nimfa the confidence to move forward.
+The credits sequence shows Nimfa struggling with making ends meet, giving birth to her illegitimate child, her mother and Linda coming back to support her, and Nimfa opening her own sari-sari store.